Speed Up Your WooCommerce Site (2024): 12 Insanely Effective Tips that Actually Work!

 PageSpeed Insights

 PageSpeed Insights basically provides technical aspects of any site.
 Its main priority is Web Performance Optimization (WPO).
-Using PageSpeed Insights, we recommend you solve the medium and high-importance issues first and then go for technical issues.
+Using PageSpeed Insights, we recommend you solve the medium and high-importance issues first and then go for technical problems.

 WebPageTest